dandlp95/cse212-final-project/draft3.md

 the list, every single node has to be iterated.
 This makes our lists have an O(n) efficiency for those types of operations.

-## WHAT ARE THEY
+**What are they**

 An improvement we can make for those types of operations are tree data structures.
 Trees are technically still linked lists.
 You still have objects (nodes) pointing at other objects.
 In trees, though, each node can be pointing at multiple objects and are typically organized in a hierarchical manner.

 The most common type of tree data structures are binary trees.
+In binary trees, nodes point at only 2 nodes at a time.
+Below is a binary search tree, a highly efficient version of a binary tree:

+[ IMAGE HERE ]

 ## WHY ARE THEY USEFUL